Sid-Bhatia-0/SimpleCollisions.jl/README.md

 end
 ```

-`StdRect` is a rectangle centered at the origin with its edges parallel to the world coordinate axes.
+`StdRect` is a rectangle centered at the origin with its edges parallel to the world coordinate axes (width edges parallel to world x-axis and height edges parallel to world y-axis).
 It requires two fields - a `half_width` and a `half_height`.

 <img src="https://github.com/Sid-Bhatia-0/PhysicsPrimitives2D.jl/raw/master/docs/assets/img/StdRect.svg" width="360px">